The Hidden Costs of Glass Bottles

 Transport: Lightweight and Efficient

 One of the major advantages of paper-based packaging is its lightweight nature.
-Unlike glass bottles, which are heavy and bulky, boxed water is easy to transport, resulting in lower fuel consumption and fewer emissions during shipping.
+Unlike glass bottles, which are heavy and bulky, boxed water is easy to transport.
+This results in lower fuel consumption and fewer emissions during shipping.
 This makes paper-based packaging and boxed water a more efficient and eco-friendly option for companies looking to reduce their transportation-related carbon emissions.

 Recycling and End-of-Life: A Circular Economy

-Paper is one of the most widely recycled materials in the world with strong recycling programs.
-Unlike glass, which requires energy-intensive remelting, paper can be recycled through a simpler process that recycles used paper products with minimal environmental impact.
+Paper is one of the most widely recycled materials in the world, supported by strong recycling programs.
+Unlike glass, which requires energy-intensive remelting, paper can be recycled through a simpler process that minimizes environmental impact.
 Moreover, paper is biodegradable, meaning that a large percentage of the paper-based product will break down over time without leaving as many harmful residues in the environment.